 #3 Manual installation for more advanced users

-Before starting this process, it is highly recommended to keep a backup of your website in case that something won’t go as expected.
-In this way, you will have more control over the way you can create a staging environment.
+Before starting this process, it is highly recommended to keep a backup of your website in case something won’t go as expected.
+This way, you will have more control over how you can create a staging environment.

 In this procedure, you have to log in to the control panel of your server hosting.